 We trust our daughter to know her body and the times she’s most productive, and we make the same choices as adults for ourselves.
 It’s OK to be a night owl – or an early bird.
-We are blessed that homeschooling allows us to work within our strengths, not schedule our lives at others’ convenience.
+We are so thankful that homeschooling allows us to work within our strengths, not schedule our lives at others’ convenience.

-Our kinda radical, no-arbitrary-limits, say-yes parenting style
+Radical unschooling: Our no-arbitrary-limits, say-yes parenting style

 I’ve written before about some of our “yeses.”
 Blue hair.
 A cell phone for a not-quite-teenager.
 Watching a movie I didn’t particularly think I was going to like.